defold/defold.github.io/foundation.md

 	image="/images/foundation/thumbs/Sara Cederberg_2020_RW.jpg"
 	link="/images/foundation/highres/Sara Cederberg_2020_RW.jpg"
 	name="Sara Cederberg"
 	bio="Sara is a creative and hands-on solution finder with strong focus on improvement and quality.
 She has solid experience within business analysis and process development, digital product development and Business Intelligence.
 Sara has worked as project manager, product owner and director for Defold from 2016 to 2020.
-She is now working as a manager working with shared tech at Spotify." email="sara@defold.se"
+She is now a manager working with shared tech at Spotify." email="sara@defold.se"
 -%}